felwal/avganar/presentation/description.md

 **Nearby stops aren't updating** – Fetching nearby stops requires a GPS signal which might take some time.
 Try waiting a while, or going outside.
 The progress bar indicates if the app is waiting for location (⅓) or for API response (⅔).

+**I keep getting "Invalid Request"** – This is likely due to breaking API changes.
+Please try updating to the latest version.

 **I keep getting "Server Error"** – This is SLs problem and happens from time to time.
 All we can do is have patience.